 - Kid Quotes Memory Book – give your teacher a way for them to record and remember all their favorite moments with their students!
 Kids DO say the darnedest things!
 This handcrafted journal offers over 80 colorful spots to jot down something a student said or did.

 - A Year of Gratitude Thank You Cards – at the end of the day, teachers just really love the gesture.
 Write a card on these understated, but beautiful thank you cards to share a favorite memory or point out a specific way that teacher helped you grow.
 52 cards in this box should last a few years’ worth of teacher thank-you’s!

 Classroom decor from ArtSkills

-Photo Gifts from CVS
+Photo Gifts for Teachers